 Originally from the rich regional sporting centre of Wagga in NSW, Suckling toiled on the Hawks Rookie List for three years before earning an AFL debut in 2009.
 But it was in 2011 that Suckling enjoyed a breakthrough year, with his precision kicking and link-up play making him a key to Hawthorn’s defence.
+This rise was acknowledged with selection in Australia’s International Rules side against Ireland, where Suckling donned the gloves as Goalkeeper.

 Quickly acknowledged as one of the best kicks in the game, Suckling was one of three Hawthorn players to play every game in 2012, including the Grand Final.
 In the opening NAB Cup game of 2013, Suckling tore his ACL, making him one of four Hawks to suffer the injury across the season and was forced to miss the entire year and the Hawks Premiership victory in 2013.